Apple To Launch Three New iPhones This Year: Bloomberg

 No wireless.
 Less space than a Nomad.
 Lame.

 buy a crazy expensive product to celebrate?
-(Score:2)
+(Score:4)

 so to celebrate the anniversary of smart phones people are going to buy some "special" $1000 phone that will be worthless in less than 5 years?